wangwenx190/qtlottie/README.md

 cmake --install .
 ```

-[rlottie](https://github.com/Samsung/rlottie) is the only third-party dependency.
+Currently QtLottie supports two backends: [skottie](https://skia.org/user/modules/skottie) and [rlottie](https://github.com/Samsung/rlottie).
 QtLottie will load it dynamically at run-time.
 Make sure you have build it and put it in the executable's directory before you run your application.
+While this library is initializing, skottie is prefered over rlottie.

 ## Usage